borayil/introduction-to-machine-learning/README.md

 # machinelearning
 Python code and LaTeX reports for the course `Introduction to Machine Learning`.
-Assignments implemented and reported are, in order:
+Clustering, classification, quantization algorithms implemented from the core and reported are, in order:
 1. Learning Vector Quantization
 2. Linear Regression
 3. Cross Validation